PCOR Fee, Form 720 Filing Due July 31

 According to the IRS, the fee is tax-deductible as a business expense.
 ERISA plan assets should not be used to pay the fee.

-For further information regarding the PCOR fee and filing, please see the PPI publication ACA: A Quick Reference Guide to the PCOR Fee.
+For further information regarding the PCOR fee and filing, PPI clients can download a copy of our publication ACA: A Quick Reference Guide to the PCOR Fee from the PPI Client Help Center.